AKotov-dev/GitFlic-RPM/README.md

 # GitFlic-RPM
-python3-gitflic - python library to use the GitFlic API v3 + gitflic - a tool for transferring repositories from GitHub to GitFlic rpm packages
+`python3-gitflic` - python library to use the GitFlic API v3 + `gitswitch` - a tool for transferring repositories from GitHub to GitFlic rpm packages